DLMedeiro/Achievo/README.md

 # Notes
+confirm and fix login and log out functionality

 used Insomnia to test out and debug API connections and responses used Mongo DB compass to test out database connection and available values